Sharpness versus bluntness in affine Weyl groups

-In this paper we restrict ourselves to the case of ``cuspidal'' geometric/aritmetic diagrams that is, geometric/aritmetic diagrams corresponding to supercuspidal representations of a simple $p$-adic group (but will include also inner forms of split groups).

-We will show that the cuspidal geometric diagrams (or blunt triples in this paper's terminology, see 3.1), the cuspidal arithmetic diagrams (or sharp triples, in this paper's terminology, see 2.5 with the enhancement in 3.5) and the bijection between them (see 3.5(a)) can be defined by pure algebra (see (a)).
+In this paper we restrict ourselves to the case of ``cuspidal'' arithmetic/geometric diagrams that is, arithmetic/geometric diagrams corresponding to unipotent supercuspidal representations of a simple $p$-adic group.
+We will show that the cuspidal arithmetic diagrams, the cuspidal geometric diagrams and the bijection between them can be defined by pure algebra (see (a)).
+(Very similar results hold also for not necessarily cuspidal arithmetic/geometric diagrams, as will be shown elsewhere.)

 \subhead 0.2\endsubhead Our approach is as follows.
-Using the notion of sharpness of $(\cw,\g)$ we define (see 2.5) the notion of sharp triples associated to the affine Weyl group $W'$.
-Then we restrict the notion of sharpness to one of strict sharpness (see 2.8) by requiring that a certain quantity reaches its minimum.
-This notion can be transferred to $W$ (see 2.10) where it becomes the notion of strict bluntness.
-(At this point one obtains a solution of 0.1(iii) by pure algebra, see 2.10.)
-We then extend this to the notion of blunt triples associated to $W$ (see 3.1).
-(At this point one has recovered the cuspidal geometric diagrams.)
-We then define (see 3.3) a surjective map from blunt triples for $W$ to sharp triples for $W'$; there is an obvious way (see 3.5) to enhance the sharp triples for $W'$ so that the resulting objects are in bijection with the blunt triples.
-These enhanced objects are the cuspidal arithmetic diagrams.
-At this point one obtains a solution of 0.1(ii) by pure algebra, see 3.6.
+Using the notion of sharpness of $(W,\o)$ we define (see 2.4) the notion of sharp triples associated to the affine Weyl group $W$.
+Then we restrict the notion of sharpness to one of strict sharpness (see 2.6) by requiring that a certain quantity reaches its minimum.
+From this we obtain the notion of blunt pair.
+(At this point one obtains a solution of 0.1(iii) by pure algebra, see 4.2.)
+From this we can recover the cuspidal geometric diagrams.
+Now the sharp triples give rise to the cuspidal arithmetic diagrams (for classical types) while for exceptional types there is an obvious way to enhance the sharp triples to get the cuspidal arithmetic diagrams.
+At this point one obtains a solution of 0.1(ii) by pure algebra, see 4.3.

-(The text referring to the connection to (i),(ii),(iii) is given betweem symbols $\spa,\spa$; that text is not used in the definition of the sharp or blunt triples and that of the bijection.)
+\subhead 0.3\endsubhead In this paper $|?|$ denotes the cardinal of a finite set $?$ or the absolute value of a real number $?$.